jvon1904/o3/README.md

 To create the binary "o3", run `make bin`.

 ### Options
+- Default is `add` if no arguments are specified.
+- `a` | `add` - Add a summary to the database.
 - `ls` | `list` - List all summaries.
-  Optionally supply a number to list summaries between now and that many days ago.
+  - Optionally supply a number (0-65535) to list summaries between now and that many days ago.

 ### Database
 Create the database by running the "o3_database.sql" found in the root directory.
 Make sure you change the <O3_POSTGRES_USER> to the desired application user.